 01-97 APPLICABLE TO SPECIFIC SERVICES 4442.3 (Cont.)

-13. Case management is commonly understood to be an activity to encourage the use of cost effective medical care by referrals to appropriate providers and to discourage over utilization of costly services such as emergency room care for routine procedures.
+13. Case management is commonly understood to be an activity which assists individuals in gaining access to needed waiver and other State plan services, as well as needed medical, social, educational, and other appropriate services, regardless of the funding source for the services to which access is gained.
+The responsibility for these activities rests with a specific person or organization.
+Case management services may be used to locate, coordinate, and monitor necessary and appropriate services and may be used to encourage the use of cost effective medical care by referrals to appropriate providers and to discourage over utilization of costly services such as emergency room care for routine procedures.
 Case management services may also serve to provide necessary coordination with providers of nonmedical services, such as local education agencies or department of vocational rehabilitation, when the services provided by these entities are needed to enable the individual to function at the highest attainable level or to benefit from programs for which he or she might be eligible.

 Case management activities are authorized under a number of payment authorities and appropriate payments may be made for such services in the context in which they are provided so long as duplication of funding is avoided.
 For example: